Turkey to invest $3.4 billion in rebuilding southeast, PM says

 "We are investing 10 billion lira," Yildirim said in a speech in Diyarbakir, the region's largest city.
 "Instead of houses destroyed by the PKK we are building beautiful houses."

-He said the government would invest in seven provincial centers across the southeast, and build houses, mosques and hospitals.
+He said the government would invest in seven provincial centres across the southeast, and build houses, mosques and hospitals.
 The government will also focus on rebuilding Diyarbakir's historic Sur district, he said.

 Sur's Roman-era walls are listed as a UNESCO World Heritage site.
 However, the district sustained heavy damage in fighting this year, leading to concern it may be beyond repair.